 We should make some changes to our daily routines and chores during Ramadan in order to not add more fatigue to our bodies while we are in the state of fasting.
-For example, if a housewife washes her clothes during the afternoons as a norm, then she should change the routine to right after Fajr prayer or just before sleeping at night.
+For example, if someone washes their laundry during the afternoons as a norm, then they should change the routine to right after Fajr prayer or just before sleeping at night.

-If she can afford it, she can purchase an automatic washer for this purpose.
+If affordable, it is better to purchase an automatic washer for this purpose.
 The same applies to using blenders to chop vegetables, air fryers to roast/fry food (instead of frying 5 kinds of food for iftar by standing in front of a hot wok), and air-conditioners to cool off during the daytime.

 I know that this will seem to inflate “expenses”, but sister, we should consider every paisa, or cent, that we spend during Ramadan, as sadaqah, even if it is spent in making our worldly chores easier.